top of page

 2023-10 MP - 026_edited.jpg

-Dip a toe in the silver nitrate with a full 3½ hours of making tintypes and ambrotypes.
+Dip a toe in the silver nitrate with a great fun 2-hour introduction to making tintypes and ambrotypes.
 It will be hands-on from the start, setting up your shots, lighting, composition, the ins and outs of large format cameras and lenses.
 You’ll have a safety briefing and a demonstration before you get stuck into preparing, coating and sensitising your own plates, taking the shot and developing the images.
 Within minutes you’ll be able to see the results of your labour: amazing glass and tin plate photographs, which you will be able to keep and treasure, or gift to loved ones.

 2023-10 MP - 027_edited.jpg